Top 5 tips for creating content on your website

 If you find yourself communicating something that isn't really core to the message of your page then use the cut and paste function - you just started a new page, Woohoo, now we're talking!
 If the tangent is more interesting to you at this point then run with it and knock out that new page, otherwise keep it somewhere safe until later.
 Our websites all offer a published & unpublished option you can use for this.

-Don't get hung up on how the page will look, good content can be tailored to fit a design - and if we're building a new site for you then we've probably asked you for your content before we produce a design.
+Don't get hung up on how the page will look, good content can be tailored to fit a design - and if we're building a new site for you then we've probably asked you for some of your content before we produce a design.
 'Content first' is the best way to build your site - the site will then truly reflect the message that you're putting out there and be congruent with your sales efforts.

 3. Don't sweat the keywords